 Irony is a contrast between appearance and reality.
-It is divided into three forms: verbal, irony, situational irony and dramatic irony.
+It is divided into three forms: verbal irony, situational irony, and dramatic irony.

 The most common form of irony is verbal irony: saying something but meaning the opposite.
-The irony is supposed to be recognized by the audience because the it is absurd, or a certain intonation is used.
+The irony is supposed to be recognized by the audience because it is absurd, or a certain intonation is used.
 When the ironic remark is meant to mock, either a person or a situation, it is considered sarcasm.

 Situational irony exists when the actual outcome of a situation is the opposite of what is expected, for example a fire station that is burning down, or a marriage counselor files for divorce.

 The whole story of The Wonderful Wizard of Oz presents a case of situational irony.
 Dorothy goes to the wizard in order to find a way home, only to learn that she is capable of doing so herself.
 Scarecrow wished to become intelligent, but he discovers himself a perfect genius.
 Woodsman considers himself as not capable of love; nevertheless he learns that he has a good heart.
 Lion appears as a coward, and turns out to be extremely fearless and courageous